rim-nsr3/Codebase-RAG/README.md

 # Codebase RAG

-An AI-powered repository navigator and code explainer that uses Retrieval-Augmented Generation to help you quickly understand any GitHub repository.
+An AI-powered repository navigator and dvudcode explainer that uses Retrieval-Augmented Generation to help you quickly understand any GitHub repository.
 ...
 ## How It Works